Zakichanu/Pepper-Api/README.md

 Find full endpoints in my [Postman page](https://documenter.getpostman.com/view/15051784/UVsMvkkb) 👩🏽‍🚀

-> NB : This one is offline because of some issues to get access to some of the websites of Pepper, I have to refactor it or getting some access.
+> NB : This one is offline because of some issues to get access to some of the websites of Pepper, I have to refactor it or get some access.

 ## Table of contents